For daily wit & wisdom, get the Almanac newsletter.

-5 Ways to Protect Plants from Summer Heat
+5 Ways to Protect Your Plants From Extreme Summer Heat

 Here are five major ways to help your plants cope with the heat this summer.